 The randomised control trial approach to development economics is ideal when considering targeted interventions that are akin to medical drug trials.
 However, changes to large-scale urban investments are more akin to changes in macroeconomic policies, such as fiscal policy, which reverberate throughout the layers of the economy.
-Just as macroeconomics has turned to simulations using tools like dynamic stochastic general equilibrium models, urban economics has begun using complex structural models that largely rely on simulations to understand how new investments or policies will change life within a city.
+Just as macroeconomics has turned to simulations using tools like dynamic stochastic genChanges to large-scale urban investments are more akin to changes in macroeconomic policies, such as fiscal policy, which reverberate throughout the layers of the economy.

+eral equilibrium models, urban economics has begun using complex structural models that largely rely on simulations to understand how new investments or policies will change life within a city.

-a.
-The basic form of structural urban models
+A The basic form of structural urban models